rust-lang/book/nostarch/chapter15.md

 compiler can’t guarantee that.
 The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

 Let’s explore this concept by looking at the `RefCell<T>` type that follows the interior mutability pattern.

 ### Enforcing Borrowing Rules at Runtime with RefCell<T>

 Unlike `Rc<T>`, the `RefCell<T>` type represents single ownership over the data it holds.
-So, what makes `RefCell<T>` different from a type like `Box<T>`?
+So what makes `RefCell<T>` different from a type like `Box<T>`?
 Recall the borrowing rules you learned in Chapter 4:

-* At any given time, you can have *either* (but not both) one mutable reference or any number of immutable references.
+* At any given time, you can have *either* one mutable reference or any number of immutable references (but not both).
 * References must always be valid.
 With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
 With `RefCell<T>`, these invariants are enforced *at runtime*.